 Workers' Compensation

-Mar 31: March 31st is the deadline for Ontario Schedule 1 employers to submit their workers’ compensation payroll reports listing their actual 2025 costs and projected costs for 2026 to the WSIB to avoid potential late fees, interest and penalties.
-Keep in mind that employers who fail to pay workers’ comp premiums are now also subject to administrative monetary penalties.
+Mar 31: March 31 is the final day for Ontario Schedule 1 employers to submit their workers' compensation payroll reports listing their actual 2025 costs and projected costs for 2026 to the WSIB to avoid potential late fees, interest, and penalties.
+Keep in mind that employers who fail to pay workers' compensation premiums are now also subject to administrative monetary penalties.

 Action Point: Find out how much each province and territory is charging for workers' compensation premiums in 2026.